GluuFederation/docs-ce-prod/3.1.1/source/index.md

     The Gluu Server always needs identity data stored locally.
 Without a local copy of identity data, the service will not work.

 ## Identity Management
-Via the "oxTrust" admin interface and using an LDAP browser, you can manage Gluu Server identity and object data such as user profiles, configuration data, tokens and credentials.
-The Gluu Server does **not** do things like delegated administration, role definition, approvals and workflows, etc.
+Via the "oxTrust" admin interface, and using an LDAP browser, you can manage Gluu Server identity and object data such as user profiles, configuration data, tokens and credentials.

-In large enterprise workflows the Gluu Server is a consumer of identity management and Governance data and policies.
+The Gluu Server does **not** do things like delegated administration, role definition, approvals and workflows, etc. In large enterprise workflows the Gluu Server is a consumer of identity management and Governance data and policies.

 If you have an existing identity management platform, the Gluu Server can be integrated using the System for Cross-domain Identity Management protocol, aka [SCIM](./user-management/scim2.md).

 !!!
 Note
     If you are looking for a good open source IDM and governance platform, we recommend checking out [Evolveum Midpoint](https://evolveum.com/midpoint/).